TERUMÁ

 MITZVAH: ORDINANCE OF THE TORAH IN THIS PARSHA

-CONTAINS 24 POSITIVE MITSVOT AND 29 PROHIBITIONS
+CONTAINS 24 POSITIVE MITZVOT AND 29 PROHIBITIONS

-42. Exodus 21:2 Laws concerning a Hebrew slave
+42. Exodus 21:2 Laws Concerning a Hebrew Slave

-43. Exodus 21:8 The conjugal status of a Hebrew slave
+43. Exodus 21:8 The Conjugal Status of a Hebrew Slave

 44. Exodus 21:8 Redemption of a Hebrew slave girl